 When police at DUI checkpoints see an open container in the vehicle, they will not only issue a citation for the open container.
 They will make the driver get out and perform field sobriety tests in an effort to find enough probable cause to arrest him/her for DUI – driving under the influence of alcohol.

 Note that an open container violation is a separate crime from DUI.
 Sober drivers typically just get cited for having an open container in their car.
 Meanwhile, drunk drivers are always arrested for DUI whether or not there is alcohol in their vehicle at all.
-(Driving is per se illegal if the drive has a BAC of 0.08% or higher.)
+(Driving is per se illegal if the driver has a BAC of 0.08% or higher.)